My heart pounded as I stared at the rolling credits to War Room on my screen.

 I grabbed every verse I knew on spiritual warfare and copied them out by hand.
 I reached for quotes on prayer by great men of God and gathering my war room supplies, I created a meeting place for God and me.

-Grab this 30 day prayer challenge on spiritual warfare today!
+Get this 30 day prayer challenge on spiritual warfare today!

 But just as with any exciting plan, eventually our hearts return to a normal rhythm and the excitement of the newness wears off.